tkenning/dev.na.bambora.com/source/docs/references/batch_payment/index.md

   - **1** – Process immediately.
 Any value passed in the process_date field is ignored.
   - **0** – Transactions are processed on the date passed in the process_date field.
 - **process_date** - The date the transactions starts processing.
 Format **YYYYMMDD**.
 - **sub_merchant_id** - The merchant account on which to process the transactions.
-Required only if request is authorised by a partner account.
+Required only if request is authorized by a partner account.
 - **addendum** - A note associated with the batch file. **no max string lengths listed**

 ### Format of data in file